 We want to thank Tom Moore for his work to make NNO a success and for all our neighbors (and EFC neighbors) who joined us and the Plano Police and Fire personnel.

-Legacy Screening Wall Replacement Update - Projected to Start Mid-February
+Legacy Screening Wall Replacement Update - Projected to Start in April

 - One lane of westbound Legacy will be closed during the day.